Which Dental Night Guard Type is Right For Me?

 When you’re considering purchasing the hard night guard, you should first determine your grinding habits.
-Are you a heavy grinder?
+Are you a light, moderate or heavy grinder?

 Hard night guards are known for their durability.
 They are mostly recommended for moderate to tough/heavy grinding habits.
 They also snap on and stay in place (remember the above mention of the increased chance of mobility found in some soft night guards?).
 Your night guard should stay secure on your teeth.

 Determine how severe your bruxism (teeth grinding) is.
-If you only grind sometimes and you feel like it is relatively light in intensity, a custom fitted (not over the counter boil & bite) soft night guard may be a better option for you.
+If you only grind sometimes and you feel like it is relatively light in intensity, a custom fit (not over the counter boil & bite) soft night guard may be a better option for you.
 A trained dentist will be able to accurately determine the severity of your grinding habits.

-Some common complaints about the hard dental night guard often involve comfort.
+Some common complaints about the hard acrylic night guard often involve comfort.
 Some customers have said that the hard material is too tight, or oppositely, it comes loose.
 Some complain of hard (and even jagged) edges damaging the tongue or gums.

 These complaints are most often a consequence of a dental professionals lack of care/knowledge when fabricating the night appliance.

 It starts with a good dental impression.
 This is the first and most important step and should be taken very seriously.
 A clear and precise dental impression of your teeth will guarantee a perfect fit.

 The second complaint (the hard/jagged edges) can be prevented by a caring, detail-oriented dental professional that will be careful not to extend the guard all the way to the margin (the gum line) and will use a high polishing technique to make every surface smooth and comfortable.
 Overall, most serious grinders prefer the hard acrylic stint option, or the dual laminated guard, as they are both tough, durable and excellent for keeping teeth aligned properly.

 This type of guard takes a special machine that combines heat & pressure to fuse two layers together.